 Knowing the kinds of painkillers that are commonly abused can make your household safer for everyone.
 It is important to learn about how painkillers can be stored safely and administered correctly and what to do if someone you know may be reliant on them.
 It’s our goal to help others overcome their addiction, and prevention is key in ensuring new ones don’t form, or that old ones never resurface.
-Prescription drug addiction treatment in Boston is available to anyone in need.
+Prescription drug addiction treatment in Florida is available to anyone in need.

 Understanding the Reasons for Painkiller Abuse

 Unlike most other commonly abused drugs, painkiller addictions tend to begin within the home.
 This can start in a number of ways, from misplaced curiosity to dissatisfaction with the effectiveness of a prescription.
 For some, the notion that “painkillers make you feel better” often supersedes the label on the bottle.
 Ensuring that everyone is on the same page about who is taking which medications can drastically reduce the risk of unintended usage.